Get a Global Talent visa in the UK

-Have the freedom to change roles and companies, become self-employed, set up your own business or even offer consultancy services in the UK.
-Say no to restrictions!
+Have the freedom to change roles and companies, become self-employed, set up your own business or offer consultancy services in the UK.
+Our global talent visa consultants have 93% success rate.

 Who can get the Global Talent visa?

-Apply for a Global Talent visa if you’re a leader or potential leader in one of the following fields:
+Apply for a Global Talent visa if you’re exceptional in one of the following fields:

 — academia or research